Dishonest Use of Position

-The maximum penalty for this offence is five years imprisonment and/or a $22,000 fine.
+The maximum penalty for the offence of director dishonestly using their position is five years imprisonment and/or a $22,000 fine.

 This matter is indictable and will be dealt with in the District Court.

-- You sold, gave away or used company property for the advantage of yourself or friends
+- The person sold, gave away or used company property for the advantage of themself or others;

-- You entered into a non arms-length transaction with the company
+- The person entered into a non-arms-length transaction with the company;

-- You used the company to pay your personal bills
+- The person used the company to pay their personal bills.

-- That you were a director, officer or employee of the company
+- That the accused was a director, officer or employee of the company

-- That you used your position as a director, officer or employee
+- That the accused used their position as a director, officer or employee

-- Your use of your position was dishonest according to the standards of ordinary people
+- Their use of their position was dishonest according to the standards of ordinary people

 WHERE TO NEXT?